nablarch/nablarch-document/en/examples/04/0401_ExtendedDataFormatter.rst

 --------------------------------------------------------------------
   When the same key handles multiple values, data is stored in the String array format.
   Multiplicity must be set in the format definition file.
-  For the definition method, see the general-purpose data formatting functions in the Nablarch Application Framework manual.
+  For the definition method, see the general data formatting functions in the Nablarch Application Framework manual.

 How to write test data